ryanpfalz/azure-communication-service/README.md

 #### Configure & run the code

-1. Install the dependencies listed in the `requirements.txt` file.
+1. Install the dependencies listed in the `email/requirements.txt` file.
 2. In the `email/` folder, create a file called `connection.txt`.
 Paste the connection string from Step 2 above into the file.
 3. Update the `sender_address` variable in `scratch/scratch.py`:
     - Go to the Email Communication Services Domain resource created in Step 3 above.
 You may edit and retrieve the 'MailFrom' value from here.